>> Mercury Storage EIS Questions and Answers

 Process includes input from Federal agencies, states, local governments, Tribal governments, non-governmental organizations and other

-interested parties on scope of the EIS and content of the draft EIS.
+interested parties on scope of the EIS/SEIS and content of the EIS/SEIS.

 What is the National Environmental Policy Act (NEPA)?